 - You can now tap each category to set how restrictive you want it to be.
 Save at the bottom of each screen.

 - Create a pin for app purchases.

 In addition to this, different mobile network operators offer security controls that can be found on their website.
 To further ensure your child’s safety you can use parental controls.

 How to set up Parental Controls on your Network

-There is a really good resource out there created by Sky, that looks at all the networks and gives a rundown of how to limit internet time and content on the network level.
+There is a really good resource out there created by Sky, that looks at all the networks and gives a rundown of how to limit internet time and content on the network.
 InternetMatters.org looks at every broadband and mobile provider and has a step by step guide for each along with what can and can't be limited.
-A must visit site before choosing which network you are going to use for a kid's first.
+This is a must visit site before choosing which network you are going to use as a kid's first.

-The main concern of buying a child's first phone, is ensuring they are safe, whilst allowing them the independence, freedom and trust to act autonomously.
-These phones will only enable safety to a certain extent, and the best way to ensure safety is by teaching them to be responsible.
+The main concern of buying a child's first phone is ensuring they are safe, while allowing them the independence, freedom and trust to act autonomously.
+These phones will only enable safety to a certain extent, so the best way to ensure safety is by teaching them to be responsible.